Mister Donut: Philippines

 In the Philippines, the first Mister Donut store opened in 1982 in Manila and has become the country's second largest doughnut chain, with Dunkin' Donuts as its main competitor.
 In 1995, the Ramcar Group took over the Philippine franchise of Mister Donut through its subsidiary, Food Fest, Inc. In 1997, Mister Donut helped finance the country's first ever feature-length animated film, Adarna: The Mythical Bird.

 Of its 1,800 outlets, the majority are stalls, often located inside shopping malls, while 200 are full-scale stores.
 Mister Donut products are also sold in 7-Eleven stores and KFC restaurants, the latter also franchised locally by Ramcar.
-Some locations sell coffee, but they mostly focus on doughnuts including pasalubong, gifts by visitors to friends and family.
-The doughnuts sold are adjusted to suit the local market, with smaller sizes and therefore cheaper and different flavors.
+Some locations sell coffee, but they mostly focus on doughnuts, including pasalubong, gifts by visitors to friends and family.
+The doughnuts sold are adjusted to suit the local market, with smaller sizes, therefore cheaper, and different flavors.

 Singapore

 In May 2023, Mister Donut opened its first outlet at Junction 8 in Singapore after a successful market test in August 2022.